FrancescoNavarra95/adjacent-2-minor-ideals/Outputs/README.md

 2. **`Output_pictures.zip`** — compressed folder including graphical representations of all collections of cells whose adjacent 2-minors are non-radical.
 3. **Python script** `Rappresentation_polyomino_from_list.py` — used to visualize the collections of cells.
 4. **`Computations_M2.zip`** — compressed folder containing the outputs of the *Macaulay2* computations.
+5. **`Filtered_collections.zip`** — compressed folder containing the collections of cells that do not include the square, the pin, or other minimally non-radical configurations, allowing for a clearer visualization.
+A Sage script for filtering such collections is also included.

 ---